Chance-Constrained Correlated Equilibria for Robust Noncooperative Coordination: Solution geometry and sensitivity analysis

 \section{Solution geometry and sensitivity analysis}

-We analyze the geometric structure of the feasible set of the chance-constrained correlated equilibrium (CC-CE) and its sensitivity to uncertainty parameters.
-The goal is to understand which incentive constraints act as bottlenecks for coordination and how reducing uncertainty can improve the achievable outcome.
-Concretely, we ask: (i) which constraints become active and restrict coordination performance, (ii) whether these bottlenecks arise from the game structure or from uncertainty in cost information, and (iii) which sources of uncertainty are most valuable to reduce.
+We analyze the feasible-set geometry of CC-CE and its sensitivity to uncertainty parameters.
+The goal is to identify which deviation constraints in \Cref{eq:ccceDef} act as \emph{bottlenecks}, i.e., active deviation constraints that significantly restrict the achievable optimal coordination performance, and how reducing uncertainty can improve the outcome.
+Concretely, we ask: (i) which constraints become active, (ii) whether their restriction is more strongly shaped by the nominal game structure or by uncertainty in cost information, and (iii) which uncertainty sources are most valuable to reduce.